PaimaStudios/PRC/PRCS/prc-3.md

 This will help users make trait-based collection offers for the NFTs.

-Note that there are actually 4-cases for the state of NFT attributes:
+Note that there are actually 3-cases for the state of NFT attributes:
-1. An HTTP 404 error (because the RPC used is down or because the mint hasn't been initialized yet)
+1. An HTTP 404 error.
+Because (A) The RPC used is down or (B) if using `base-layer` and the mint hasn't been initialized yet.
-1. An HTTP 404 error (because the mint is considered invalid.
-This may happen if the game node does not store failed transactions)
-1. A valid response (`value: "valid"`)
+2. A valid response (`value: "valid"`)
-1. An invalid response (`value: "invalid"`)
+3. An invalid response (`value: "invalid"`) when (A) is invalid or (B) if using `app-initialized` and has not been initialized.

 #### Tracking invalid mints